hannemsalmi/ohjelmistotuotantoprojekti/README.md

 * Modifying and removing expenses and categories
 * Viewing expenses in chart and filtering expenses by category
 * Viewing spending habits through graphs
+* List of commonly purhcased items
+* List of recurring expenses

 ## Technologies used:
 * **Java**: The programming language used for the project.